-The Team continues to deal with issues of Anti-Social Behaviour, and is actively involved with the Anti-social Behaviour and Criminal Damage Group.
-The Anti Social Behaviour, Crime and Policing Act has been introduced and may have an impact on the way in which the officers work.
+The Team continues to deal with issues of Anti-Social Behaviour, and is actively involved with the Area Anti Social behaviour Problem Solving Groups, which is a multi agency forum.
+The Anti Social Behaviour, Crime and Policing Act 2014 has been introduced and is likely to have an impact on the way in which the officers work, and expands the issues they may be able to deal with.

 The current Licensing legislation has had an impact on the work of the Team, especially as Environmental Health Practitioners have a role as a Responsible Authority in respect of Temporary Event Notices, in providing responses and assessments in relation to noise, public safety and nuisance.
-The team received 414 TEN consultations in 2014/15, and 76 consultations relating to Premise Licenses, 29 of which related to new applications.
+The team received 405 TEN consultations in 2015/16 (414 in 2014/15), and 88 consultations relating to Premise Licenses (76 in 2014/15), 42 of which related to new applications (29 in 2014/15).
+In addition to this, officers are consulted on events that are held on Council owned land, even if the event does not fall within the remit of the Licensing Act 2003.